 Recourse v Non-Recourse Factoring

 Recourse Factoring is appropriate if you have financially healthy clients.
 You agree to buy back or exchange with other invoices of equal or greater value, noncollectable invoices.
 Recourse factoring offers lower fee because of less risk.

 With non-recourse factoring risk of insolvency and non-payment is transferred to the Factor.
 The Factor cannot come back to you for payment if the customer fails to pay.
 The Factor is not required to cover disputed invoices.

-Understanding Factoring Accounts Receivable
+Best Practices For Factoring Accounts Receivable

 A factor is a financial intermediary that purchases receivables from a company.
 A factor is essentially a funding source that agrees to pay the company the value of the invoice less a discount for commission and fees.
 The factor advances most of the invoiced amount to the company immediately and the balance upon receipt of funds from the invoiced party.

 A factor allows a business to obtain immediate capital based on the future income attributed to a particular amount due on an account receivable or business invoice.
 Accounts receivable function as a record of the credit extended to another party where payment is still due.
 Factoring allows other interested parties to purchase the funds due at a discounted price in exchange for providing cash up front.